 You may want to consider a regular rehabilitation program if you:

 - Are looking for help with your sports injury recovery

 - Have a goal of returning to your regular gym workouts

 - Want to add a home-based program to your routine

-With active rehabilitation, your PT and assistant will tailor your program so that there are fewer pilates type exercises.
+With regular rehabilitation, your PT and assistant will tailor your program so that there are fewer pilates type exercises.